aosabook/500lines/image-filters/image-filters.markdown

 it was a process that took weeks.

 In the old days, we would take the picture, then when we had used a whole roll of film, we would take it in to be developed (often at the pharmacy).
-We'd pick up the developed pictures some days later --- and discover that there was something wrong with many of them.
+We'd pick up the developed pictures some days later&mdash;and discover that there was something wrong with many of them.
 Hand not steady enough?
 Random person or thing that we didn’t notice at the time?
 Overexposed?
 Underexposed?
 Of course by then it was too late to remedy the problem.